spokestack/spokestack.io/content/docs/iOS/speech-pipeline.md

 ![](images/speech_pipeline_ios.png 'iOS speech pipeline')

-As you can see, once the pipeline has been is built (after the return of `SpeechPipeline.Builder.build()`), calling `start()` puts it into a passive listening state—or it will if the pipeline has been properly configured.
+As you can see, once the pipeline has been built (after the return of `SpeechPipelineBuilder.build()`), calling `start()` puts it into a passive listening state—or it will if the pipeline has been properly configured.
 You _could_ have an ASR class as the only stage, in which case an ASR request would start immediately upon calling `start()`.
 This is almost certainly not what you want.

 While the pipeline is listening passively, it sends audio through its stages a frame at a time (a "frame" defaults to 20 ms of audio, but [it's configurable](/docs/Concepts/pipeline-configuration)).
 That audio is not leaving the device, though; it's waiting for a stage to recognize a trigger word or phrase and set the pipeline's `SpeechContext` to `active`.
 The classes that do this in Spokestack have `Wakeword` or `Trigger` in their names.
 See `AppleWakewordRecognizer`and `VADTrigger` for examples.